Judah ha-Nasi: Leadership

 Only scattered records of Judah's official activity exist.
-These include: the ordination of his students; the recommendation of students for communal offices; orders relating to the announcement of the new moon; amelioration of the law relating to the Sabbatical year; and to decrees relating to tithes in the frontier districts of Palestine.
+These include: the ordination of his students; the recommendation of students for communal offices; orders relating to the announcement of the new moon; amelioration of the law relating to the Sabbatical year; and to decrees relating to tithes in the frontier districts of Eretz Yisrael.
 The last-named he was obliged to defend against the opposition of the members of the patriarchal family.
-The ameliorations he intended for Tisha B'av were prevented by the college.
+The ameliorations he intended for Tisha B'Av were prevented by the college.
 Many religious and legal decisions are recorded as having been rendered by Judah together with his court, the college of scholars.

 According to the Talmud, Rabbi Judah HaNasi was very wealthy and greatly revered in Rome.
 He had a close friendship with "Antoninus", possibly the Emperor Antoninus Pius, though it is more likely his famous friendship was with either Emperor Marcus Aurelius Antoninus or Antoninus who is also called Caracalla and who would consult Judah on various worldly and spiritual matters.
 Jewish sources tell of various discussions between Judah and Antoninus.
 These include the parable of the blind and the lame (illustrating the judgment of the body and the soul after death), and a discussion of the impulse to sin.

 The authority of Judah's office was enhanced by his wealth, which is referred to in various traditions.
 In Babylon, the hyperbolic statement was later made that even his stable-master was wealthier than King Shapur.
 His household was compared to that of the emperor.
 Simeon ben Menasya praised Judah by saying that he and his sons united in themselves beauty, power, wealth, wisdom, age, honour, and the blessings of children.
 During a famine, Judah opened his granaries and distributed corn among the needy.
 But he denied himself the pleasures procurable by wealth, saying: "Whoever chooses the delights of this world will be deprived of the delights of the next world; whoever renounces the former will receive the latter".